 Firstly, try being a bit flexible on where you go.

-As mentioned above, you can get a scone and cake and tea afternoon tea at the Fan Museum in Greenwich for only £14 per person, so you still get the full atmosphere of the tea without the price tag.
+As mentioned above, you can get an afternoon tea at places like the café in Selfridges or Caffe Concerto, so you still get the full atmosphere of the tea without the price tag.

 Other places, like Bea’s, will also do you a cheap afternoon tea, compared to the £60+ you may spend elsewhere.